If you’ve got kids, you’ll understand when I say that one of the biggest challenges is making sure they’re eating healthy foods every day.

-While any of the snack foods can also be served as part of a meal and vice versa, these are more commonly associated with your larger meals.
+While all of the snack foods can also be served as part of a meal and vice versa, these are more commonly associated with your larger meals.

-If you fancy crunching on a piece of raw asparagus as a snack, that’s totally okay too.
+If you enjoy crunching on a piece of raw asparagus as a snack, that’s totally okay too.

 Broccoli & Cauliflower (Green & Brown/White)

 These two are known as cruciferous vegetables that sound vaguely like something from the dinosaur-age.

 They’re fantastically healthy, though, and complement each other wonderfully in a salad, roasted, or a broccoli and cauliflower bake.

 Broccoli is higher in vitamins, but they’re both nutritious, delicious, and high-volume, meaning that you can fill up by eating just a moderate amount.

 It’s crunchy, yummy, and contains a ton of vitamins, minerals, and antioxidants.